vporton/carbon-flow/README.md

 be restricted by rules like limiting tokens flow above.

-Anyway, if somebody wants to operate in the system without having an Ethereum account, an authority may arrange for him for somebody to hold a wallet with a private key (or a smart wallet) for him and issue for him M- and M+ tokens to this wallet instead of his own wallet (and do trade/exchange operations for him instead of himsefl).
+Anyway, if somebody wants to operate in the system without having an Ethereum account, an authority may arrange for him for somebody to hold a wallet with a private key (or a smart wallet, e.g. a DAO if the money hold a big to be sure not one M+ representative is in control of that account) for him and issue for him M- and M+ tokens to this wallet instead of his own wallet (and do trade/exchange operations for him instead of himself).
+The amount of transfers/swaps may be restricted by using a smart wallet as such a "bank account".

 So, accordingly the above paragraph consider that task done (that pargraph is the "manual approval process"):